Relaunching a website is scary. A lot can go wrong.

 The SEO and organic traffic portion of a website relaunch is often the scariest for the marketing department.
 There’s a lot to do, and not a lot of clarity on how to do it.

-Are you a director of marketing or online marketing manager tasked with this challenge?
+Are you a project manager, director of marketing or online marketing manager tasked with this challenge?

 Here are my top 10 pointers for you on how to approach these projects, written by an SEO that was one a full-time director of marketing (I know the struggle).